geosynapse/synaptic-mouse-ninja/README.md

 ## Warning

-Tickle is dark hack code for **educational purposes only**.
+Mouse Ninja is dark hack code for **educational purposes only**.
 Seriously, don't use this in an office environment unless you're really itching for a conversation with your IT department.
 Use responsibly!

 ## Features

 - **WPF Magic**: Enjoy the modern, pretty interface that only WPF can provide.
-- **No User32**: We've exorcised the old User32 dependency, making Tickle more secure and stealthy.
+- **No User32**: We've exorcised the old User32 dependency, making Mouse Ninja more secure and stealthy.
 - **Same Great Functionality**: Keeps your screen awake and idle detectors at bay, just like the original.

 ## Installation